-4 lessons to learn from the Miami-Dade police video
+4 lessons to learn from bystander video of medics, cops, and firefighters

 Can you imagine how fellow police officers feel when they see these videos of officers ignoring 911 calls being published throughout their city through the public press?

 We've seen similar behavior to this with EMS and fire folks, be it poor taste in social media posts, confronting and allegedly pushing a person recording video, angrily telling someone to stop filming, tipping a patient off the stretcher or being caught on video by members of the public.

 Again, we as viewers should exercise caution — video can be manipulated just like any other media, and it only captures situations out of context.

 However, in the case of the police officers ignoring 911 calls it seems that the internal affairs of the department built the case over an extended period of time, and have built an evidentiary case that may be hard to deny.

 As always, there are lessons to be learned from all of these incidents caught on film.

 The uniform we wear and the vehicles we drive scream public service, regardless of being public or private, career or volunteer.
 Imagine a big bull’s-eye painted all over you, with a sign that says, "Pick me!
 Pick me!" to the person with a recording device.